Ethiel97/shoppingCartLaravel/README.md

 1. Clone this repository and cd into it
 2. Run `yarn` or `npm install` to download dependencies listed in `package.json`
+3. Run `composer install` to install Laravel as well all its dependencies
 4. Set up your database in your `.env` file and run php `php artisan migrate` and export the [products table](https://drive.google.com/file/d/183qhkcqYxsqWnb2CX2JrZMJUZwbmK7NE/view?usp=sharing)
-3. Execute `npm run dev` to build project assets
+5. Execute `npm run dev` to build project assets
-4. Execute `php artisan serve` to run the project in your browser
+6. Execute `php artisan serve` to run the project in your browser

 ### Prerequisites
 Having following tools is very helpful